nitsuah/osrs/GOALS.md

 - spell/grammar check on question detected
 - if new push to LLM/answer-bot?

+### AUTO CG

+- increase the number of interactive targeted skills to the Clan Guild location
+- fishing x4, woodcutting x3, cooking, smithing, firemaking, mining x4
+- there is also a bank so bank and deposit instead of empty
+- need to add a check for the bank and the bank booth
+- use cg teleport to reset rhythm

 ### HEALTH CHECK

 - constant check of hp